Chapter 1 - Found

 I immediately regretted nodding my head like that.
 My head throbbed even more.
 This was not good.

 I wasn't sure if I could eat the same food as him.
 The ship's computer hadn't been able to provide enough information about this planet before it died.
-I knew that it had a similar atmosphere to home and carbon-based life forms and a few other details, but not really anything about culture and food and more detailed anatomy.
+I knew that it had a similar atmosphere to home and carbon-based life forms and a few other details, but not really anything about culture or food or more detailed anatomy.

-A pain shot up the side of my head.
+Pain shot up the back of my head.
 Yep.
-I must've hit it a lot harder than I thought.
+I must've hit it pretty hard.
 I'd treated my leg injury and not checked out my head.
 That was a dumb move.

-I gingerly touched the right side of my head, toward the back, and found a large lump.
+I gingerly touched the back of my head, toward the right side, and found a large lump.
 The pain spiked and my legs wobbled a bit.
 When I pulled my hand away and looked at it, my fingers were covered in blood.

 Wait.
 Something was wrong.
 I didn't feel right.
-My head was really fuzzy.
-The whole room started to tilt and there was blackness clouding the edges of my vision.
+My head tingled.
+The tingles spread all over.
+The room tilted and blackness clouded the edges of my vision.
 This was so not good.

-I had no idea what the alien would do if I fainted...
-Oh... no...
+I had no idea what the alien would do to me if I fainted...

 Blackness washed over me.

 YOU ARE READING